 6. How will finalists be notified of the Grand Final?

-Upon the completion of online judging, Applicants with the highest ranking applications will be notified of the success of their application and will be invited to compete in the Grand Final.
+Upon the completion of online judging, the shortlisted Finalists will be notified of the success of their application by email and will be invited to compete in the Grand Final.

-As part of the invitation to attend the Grand Final, all Finalists will receive details of how to organise their travel and accommodation and any next steps.
-The invitation to attend the Grand Final will be sent out via email and Applicants are therefore advised to check their emails on a regular basis.
-Applicants are requested to confirm their attendance at the Grand Final by midnight on Friday, 4th May 2018.
+As part of the invitation to attend the Grand Final, all Finalists will be emailed details of how to organise their travel and accommodation and any next steps.
+Applicants must therefore provide accurate email, phone and address details on their entry, and should check their emails on a regular basis.
+Finalists will be selected and notified by 1 May 2019 and travel arrangements should be agreed with COINS as soon as possible.

-Applicants shortlisted for the Grand Final will be required to prepare a 10-minute or less presentation to communicate their idea to the judging panel.
-The presentation will be followed by 5 minutes of Q&A from the Judges and 5 minutes of mentoring.
-A projector, screen, flip chart and white board will be available for the Finalists to use for the purposes of their presentation.
+Finalists for the Open Competition will be required to prepare a 10-minute presentation to communicate their idea to the judging panel.
+The presentation will be followed by 5 to 10 minutes of Q&A and advice/mentoring from the Judges.
+A laptop, projector, screen, flip chart and white board will be available for the Finalists to use for the purposes of their presentation.
 Finalists using a PowerPoint presentation should submit their presentation no later than 48 hours prior to the presentation.

-All Finalists will have a short digitally recorded interview prior to their presentation.
+All Finalists will have a short digitally recorded interview the day prior to their presentation to the judges.
 An edited version of this interview will be shown during the Gala Dinner prior to the Winners of each Competition being announced.
 The questions for this interview will be circulated with the notification to attend the Grand Final.

 The COINS Grand Challenge management will publicize the results of its competitions, which includes public relations activity and social media.

-We understand that some individuals may want their ideas to remain confidential, so finalists will be given the option to opt out of any publicity surrounding their idea.
-However, if you are a Finalist, the fact that you entered the Grand Challenge and the description of the particular challenge that you entered will be publicized, and you are not able to opt out of this entry requirement.
+We understand that some individuals may want their ideas to remain confidential, so Finalists will be given the option to opt out of most publicity surrounding their idea.
+However, if you are a Finalist, the fact that you entered the Grand Challenge and a general description of the entry will be publicised, and you are not able to opt out of this entry requirement.

 Furthermore, you will need the express permission of the COINS Grand Challenge Management Committee if you wish to enter into any publicity yourself that directly connects you to the COINS Grand Challenge.